build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

 #### 2.2 Prepare AWS CodeCommit Credentials
-Create a user in our experiment and use CodeCommit as the Git source, we need HTTPS Git credentials for AWS CodeCommit.
+We should create a user and use CodeCommit as the Git source,as well as AWS CodeCommit required access by HTTPS Git credentials

 #### 2.3 Install Flux on the Cluster
 Clone the prepared GitOps codes.
 The project structure is as follows: